-I was the lead host for the first series of the HetSys podcast series, Multiscale MusingsLink opens in a new window, and for the second series have taken on a leadership role.
-We interview academics with research interests in the area of predictive modelling, talking to them about their hobbies and interests, and also details of their research.
+I was the lead host for the first series of the HetSys podcast series, Multiscale MusingsLink opens in a new window, and for the second series I took on a leadership role.
+We interviewed academics with research interests in the area of predictive modelling, talking to them about their hobbies and interests, and also details of their research.
 The podcast is aimed at a general audience.

 Hobbies and Interests

 I am heavily involved with the University of Warwick Archery ClubLink opens in a new window.
-For the 2021/22 academic year I was the club Secretary.
-In the past I have also held the roles of Equipment Officer (2019/20, 2020/21) and Team Captain (2016/17).
+In the past I have held the committee positions of Club Secretary (2021/22), Equipment Officer (2019/20, 2020/21), and Team Captain (2016/17).
 I enjoy both the competitive and social aspects of the sport, and am also a qualified Archery GB Level 2 coach.